General References

 Here is some information concerning weather radar, satellites, and other instruments used to observe and predict weather events.

-NWS Warning Decision Training Branch - take a look.
+NWS Warning Decision Training Division - take a look.
 Information on the WSR-88D, AWIPS and other tools used by the agency

 Weather Radar Identification - a discussion about how weather in the field appears on radar